survivejs/site/posts/111-dll-interview.md

 ### chain-able

-All of the libraries I create use [chain-able](https://github.com/fluents/chain-able), which enables me to easily create interfaces that describe their intentions, and make simple solutions for complex problems.
+All of the libraries I create use [chain-able](https://github.com/fluents/chain-able), which enables me to easily create interfaces that describe their intentions and make simple solutions for complex problems.

 ### webpack-wrap